 - Secure Sockets Layer (SSL)

 - Erlang Scripting Interface (ESI)

 - Common Gateway Interface (CGI)

 - User Authentication (using Mnesia, Dets or plain text database)

-- Common Logfile Format (with or without disk_log(3) support)
+- Common Logfile Format (with or without disk\log(3) support)

 - URL Aliasing

 - Action Mappings

 - Directory Listings

 The configuration of the server is provided as an Erlang property list.
-For backwards compatibility, a configuration file using apache-style configuration directives is supported.

 As of Inets 5.0 the HTTP server is an easy to start/stop and customize web server providing the most basic web server functionality.
-Inets is designed for embedded systems and if you want a full-fledged web server there are exists other erlang open source alternatives.
+Inets is designed for embedded systems and if you want a full-fledged web server there are other erlang open source alternatives.